dekumylove/PFCA/README.md

 ├── datapreprocess_iv_kg.py
 ├── datapreprocess_iv.py
 ```
 As is shown above, please store the downloaded MIMIC-III and MIMIC-IV data in the "MIMIC-III" and "MIMIC-IV" directories within the "Data" folder.
 Similarly, place the UMLS knowledge graph in the "UMLS" directory inside the "Data" folder.

+#### Processing Knowledge Graph
-Please use `datapreprocess_iii_kg.py` and `datapreprocess_iv_kg.py` in the "Data" folder to process knowledge graph.
-To generate the adjancent matrix of the knowledge graph, just run the corresponding python file:
+To process the knowledge graph, use `datapreprocess_iii_kg.py` and `datapreprocess_iv_kg.py`.
+Run the corresponding Python file to generate the adjacency matrix of the knowledge graph based on MIMIC-III and MIMIC-IV datasets:
+1. For MIMIC-III adjacency matrix:
+`python datapreprocess_iii_kg.py`
+2. For MIMIC-IV adjacency matrix:
-1. `python datapreprocess_iii_kg.py` or `python datapreprocess_iv_kg.py`
+`python datapreprocess_iii_kg.py`

+### Processing MIMIC Datasets
-After processing the knowledge graph, please use datapreprocess_iii.py and datapreprocess_iv.py to process MIMIC-III and MIMIC-IV datasets:
+After processing the knowledge graph, use datapreprocess_iii.py and datapreprocess_iv.py to process MIMIC-III and MIMIC-IV datasets.
+Specify the task using the `--task` parameter.
+Available tasks are as follows:
-`python datapreprocess_iii.py --task task_name`.
-Specifically, `task_name` represents `diagnosis_prediction`, `medication_recommendation`, or `readmission_prediction`.

-For example:
+1. `diagnosis_prediction`
+2. `medication_recommendation`
+3. `readmission_prediction`

+For example, to process the MIMIC-III dataset for diagnosis prediction:

 `python datapreprocess_iii.py --task diagnosis_prediction`